-- 1) Select New from the File menu ( [Ctrl] [L] ). - 2) Select the Templates tab.

-3) Select the Main Pages template from the Fancie's Flowerpots site.
+- 1) Select New from the File menu ( [Ctrl] [N] ). - 2) Select the Page From Template option on the left. - 3) Select the Main Pages template from the Fancie's Flowerpots site.

-- Make sure the Interpolate page when template changes option is ticked. - 5) Click Create. - 6) Save the new document as contact.html.
+- Make sure the ■ Update page when template changes option is ticked. - 5) Click Create. - 6) Save the new document as contact.html.
 [Ctrl] [S] - 7) When prompted, choose Yes to replace the existing document with that name.

 8) Change the heading text (formatted as a level 1 heading) and page title to Contact Us.
+It is good practice to provide more descriptive page titles (such as Contact Francie's Flowepots) but we'll keep it simple for now.

-9) In the Main area, replace the text with the following.
+9) In the Page Content area, replace the text with the following.
 Be sure to format the beginning word of each line in bold as indicated.